saragirke/saragirke/README.md

 ### Hi there, I'm Sara 👋

 - 🔭 Currently working on something cool
-- :email:  How to reach me: saragirke@hotmail.com
+- :computer: Fullstack-developer
-- Fullstack-developer
+- :love_letter:  How to reach me: saragirke@hotmail.com